-- Entering a muddy rut at speed only looks spectacular but actually only breaks your momentum and could potentially cause massive damage to you vehicle.
+- Entering a muddy rut at high speed only looks spectacular, but actually causes you to break momentum and could potentially cause massive damage to your vehicle.

-- Once your front tires drops into that muddy hole is the time you really need to give it some decent gas.
+- Once your front tire drops into that muddy hole that’s when you really need to give it some decent gas.

-- It is a fine balance to keep your acceleration just enough to get through the muddy hole but not too much to get stuck.
+- It’s a fine balance to keep your acceleration just enough to get through the muddy hole but not too much to get stuck.

-- If you break traction and you truck cant go forward anymore with your wheels just spinning flicking up mud, immediately take your foot off the throttle and reverse and restart.
+- If you break traction and your truck can’t go forward anymore with your wheels just spinning and flicking up mud, immediately take your foot off the throttle and reverse and restart.